Mission Tejas State Park: Anglo Settlement

 In the 1820s, Anglo Settlement of the area began in earnest.
 Within the park this is represented by the Rice Family Log Home.
+The Rice family came to Texas from Tennessee in 1828 with a land grant from the Spanish Government, honored by the Mexican government.
 Originally constructed in 1828, the home was added onto twice.
-The final addition was completed in 1838.
+The final addition was completed by 1838.
 This home was built from local lumber and constructed by hand.
-The Rice family came to Texas with a land grant from the Spanish Government, honored by the Mexican government.
-The home contains original wallpaper and paint from the 1890s, and is still approximately 80% original.
-The home was lived in until approximately 1918 when it was turned into a storage building.
-It was donated to the state and moved to the park in 1974.
+The home contains original wallpaper and paint from the 1890s and is still approximately 80% original.
+The home was lived in until approximately 1918 when it was turned into a storage building and began to deteriorate.
+It was donated to the State of Texas, moved to the park in 1973 and refurbished.
 The log home is a popular attraction for school groups and visitors interested in early Texas history.
 It is perhaps the oldest surviving structure in Houston County.

-El Camino Real
+El Camino Real de Los Tejas

 The park contains an original segment of the El Camino Real de los Tejas.
 This historic route ran from Natchitoches, Louisiana to San Antonio.
 It was the predominant overland route across Texas for several centuries.
 The Rice Family Log Home within the park served as an inn along this route for travelers.
-Visitors to the park can still see the ruts created by carts along the path.
+Visitors to the park can still see the swales created by wagons and carts.

+Park history

+Following the discovery of some Spanish artifacts including a cannon barrel in the area and an increased interest in finding the original location of Mission San Francisco de los Tejas, the local community sought to preserve this history.
+Believing this tract of land to have been the site of the original mission, the land was purchased with contributions from the local community and gifted to the State of Texas.
+The Texas Forest Service developed the park for the Texas Centennial celebration in 1936. with labor provided by the Civilian Conservation Corps.
+The park remained within the Texas Forest Service until 1957 when it was transferred to State Parks Board and renamed Mission Tejas State Park.

 Civilian Conservation Corps

-Company 888 of the Civilian Conservation Corps constructed this park from 1934 to 1935.
-The camp was located on a tract one mile from the park's current location.
+Company 888 of the Civilian Conservation Corps (CCC) built the park from 1934 to 1935.
+Their camp was located on a tract one mile from the park's current location.
+The CCC built the commemorative example of Mission San Francisco de los Tejas.
 They constructed a dam and spillway, creating a small pond.
-They also constructed a fire watchtower, campsites, trails, and the park road.
-Lost until the 1980s, the park contains a natural spring-fed pool.
+They also constructed a fire lookout tower, campsites, picnic sites, trails, Park Road 44, fire pits and drinking fountains.
 Utilizing a natural spring and the slope of the land, the builders bricked up the spring, and may have created another rock feature downhill.
 Legend has it that the CCC used the feature for bathing but the proximity of their camp to the site makes this unlikely.
-CCC Company 888 built the commemorative example of the Mission San Francisco de los Tejas.